Tax Depreciation for Fair Value Properties in UAE (Ministerial Decision No. 173 of 2025)

 • An intra-group transfer lacks commercial substance

-• The transaction is done primarily for tax benefits
+• The taxpayer undertakes the transaction primarily to gain tax benefits.

 This ensures that only genuine business activities receive depreciation relief.